 - Tell them about your aims and goals in life.
 It is impressive when you make a mention of where you see yourself 5 years from now.
 If carefully quoted, this can fetch you a very good share of marks.

 - Your introduction has to be precise and shouldn’t exceed 4-7 minutes.
 Maintain a balance in your answer.
-Make sure not to glorify your achievements and talk too much in favor of yourself.
+Make sure not to glorify your achievements and talk too much in self appreciations.

 The interview is considered as the proverbial X- factor and a gateway to the prestigious all India and central services.
 One’s knowledge, general awareness, ability to handle stress, make decisions and the overall personality is tested at this stage.
 The UPSC calls about 2500-3000 candidates for interview for about 900-1000 vacancies.
 The interview panel tests the candidate’s view about events of national and international significance.
 A person’s personal profile is also assessed based on the Detailed Application Form (DAF).
 Since this is probably the only predictable question, make sure you go well prepared for it.